ParasK02/SummaryBot/README.md

 npm run dev
 ```
 ## Usage
+1. Access the site using this [link](https://zesty-rolypoly-96e865.netlify.app/)
-1. Copy and paste the link into the search bar
+2. Copy and paste the link into the search bar
-2. Wait for Summz to summarize webpage
+3. Wait for Summz to summarize webpage
-3. Read the beautiful summary made by AI
+4. Read the beautiful summary made by AI

 https://github.com/ParasK02/SummaryBot/assets/90861109/afd8635c-f3a2-4207-8885-a9726a336eaa